xi/django-mfa3/README.md

 ## Usage

 1. Add `'mfa'` to `INSTALLED_APPS`
-2. Use `mfa.views.LoginView` instead of the regular login view
+2. Use `mfa.views.LoginView` instead of the regular login view.
+(Be sure to remove any other login routes, otherwise the multi factor authentication can be circumvented.
+The admin login will automatically be patched to redirect to the regular login.)
 3. Set `MFA_DOMAIN = 'example.com'` and `MFA_SITE_TITLE = 'My site'`
 4. Register URLs: `path('mfa/', include('mfa.urls', namespace='mfa')`
 5. The included templates are just examples, so you should [replace them](https://docs.djangoproject.com/en/stable/howto/overriding-templates/) with your own